NetCoreTemplates/razor-press/MyApp/_pages/vue-in-markdown.md

 ```

 This is utilized by most [/pages/vue](https://github.com/NetCoreTemplates/razor-press/tree/main/MyApp/wwwroot/pages/vue)
-Markdown pages to handle the unique requirements of each page.
+Markdown pages to handle the unique requirements of each page's live examples.

 E.g. the [autoquerygrid.mjs](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/wwwroot/pages/vue/autoquerygrid.mjs)
 uses a custom Vue App component that registers a custom **client** dependency and **Responsive** and **CustomBooking**
 components that are only used in
 [/vue/autoquerygrid.md](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/_pages/vue/autoquerygrid.md)
-page to render its interactive [/vue/autoquerygrid](/vue/autoquerygrid) live examples:
+page to render the interactive live examples in the [/vue/autoquerygrid](/vue/autoquerygrid) page:

 ```js
 import { onMounted } from "vue"